 Ballpoint pen Handmade in Teak from HMS Cornwall.
-The wood is complemented by Rhodium plated metal fittings which perfectly complement the teak.
+The wood is complemented by gun metal and chrome coloured fittings which perfectly complement the teak.

 HMS "Wellesley" named after the Duke of Wellington, was built by the East India Company at Bombay and launched on 24th February 1815.
 She captured Karachi for the British, and participated in the First Opium War, which resulted in Britain gaining control of Hong Kong.